John R. Towle: Legacy

 Private Towle's official Medal of Honor citation reads:

 For conspicuous gallantry and intrepidity at the risk of life above and beyond the call of duty on 21 September 1944, near Oosterhout, Holland.
 The rifle company in which Pvt.
 Towle served as rocket launcher gunner was occupying a defensive position in the west sector of the recently established Nijmegen bridgehead when a strong enemy force of approximately 100 infantry supported by 2 tanks and a half-track formed for a counterattack.
 With full knowledge of the disastrous consequences resulting not only to his company but to the entire bridgehead by an enemy breakthrough, Pvt.
 Towle immediately and without orders left his foxhole and moved 200 yards in the face of intense small-arms fire to a position on an exposed dike roadbed.
 From this precarious position Pvt.
 Towle fired his rocket launcher at and hit both tanks to his immediate front.
 Armored skirting on both tanks prevented penetration by the projectiles, but both vehicles withdrew slightly damaged.
 Still under intense fire and fully exposed to the enemy, Pvt.
 Towle then engaged a nearby house which 9 Germans had entered and were using as a strongpoint and with 1 round killed all 9.
 Hurriedly replenishing his supply of ammunition, Pvt.
 Towle, motivated only by his high conception of duty which called for the destruction of the enemy at any cost, then rushed approximately 125 yards through grazing enemy fire to an exposed position from which he could engage the enemy half-track with his rocket launcher.
 While in a kneeling position preparatory to firing on the enemy vehicle, Pvt.
 Towle was mortally wounded by a mortar shell.
 By his heroic tenacity, at the price of his life, Pvt.
 Towle saved the lives of many of his comrades and was directly instrumental in breaking up the enemy counterattack.

 The USNS Private John R. Towle (T-AK-240) was named in his honor.

 Towle Fitness Center in Fort Bragg, North Carolina was named in his honor.

 The citizens of Oosterhout marched in a parade in Private Towle's honor and renamed a street in the village after him on the morning of September 21, 2019, on the 75th anniversary of his heroism and their liberation.

+On September 21, 2024, 80 years after his death, the village unveiled a new monument.
+The committee, consisting of five villagers, realized the monument.

+Under the watchful eye of the 82nd Airborne Division, a delegation from the US Embassy, the Alderman of the municipality of Overbetuwe, direct family members of the Towle family, and hundreds of villagers, the monument was unveiled.

+The monument is located on John R. Towle Street in a grassy area at the corner with Peperstraat.

+The memorial is a warm place to continue remembering the heroic deed.